Estimate Time10 min

 4. Social Security tax torpedo

 Provisional income in excess of $34,000 for a single filer and $44,000 for married couple filing jointly can result in up to 85% of your Social Security benefit being taxed.
 (Below these thresholds, a smaller percentage of your benefit is taxed.)
-The phenomenon called the “tax torpedo” occurs when your provisional income bumps you into a higher Social Security tax bracket.
+The phenomenon called the “tax torpedo” occurs when your provisional income bumps you into a bracket where a higher amount of your Social Security benefit is taxable.

 This means that every additional dollar of income can have a double impact—taxation of the additional dollar and taxation of another portion of your Social Security benefit.
 However, once you surpass the threshold, this double impact stops.